codemis/ruminate_api/docs/api-endpoints.md

   + Body

     {
-        "error": "Bad Request.
+        "error": "Not Found.
 The client could not be found on the server."
     }

 + Response 400 (application/json)